 How to keep a profit and loss account

-Most simple computer accounting packages set out P&L and balance sheets in a straightforward way that’s easy to understand even for non-accountants.
+Most accounting software tools will help you set out P&L and balance sheets in a straightforward way that’s easy to understand even for non-accountants.
 There are several manual bookkeeping systems available, which explain clearly how and where entries in each should be made.

 Whether you use accounting software to create your P&L account, or you keep your accounts manually on paper or in a spreadsheet, the figures are usually set out in a similar way.